-In this research, objective evaluation of seam pucker is achieved by using image analysis and pattern recognition instead of the traditional subjective method.
+In this research, objective evaluation of seam pucker is achieved by using image analysis and pattern recognition instead of the traditional method.
 The system consists of image acquisition, image normalization, feature extraction and self organizing map classifier.
 Each part is implemented with efficient algorithms (such as co-occurrence matrix features and the self organizing map).
-The experimental results indicate a good performance of texture analysis and ANN-based classifier in characterization of seam pucker, which show a high accordance with the judgments of human experts.
+The experimental results indicate a good performance of texture analysis and ANN-based classifier in characterization of seam pucker.
+The accuracy rate of classifications is better than that of subjective method, which can be measured by the "disagreement" [7] among a set of subjective evaluation grades from an expert group.
 This system will have a significant impact on garment factories in alleviating problems in the evaluation the surface quality of garments, a difficult yet important quality control process, and assist garment manufacturers to remain competitive in the worldwide global market.